Shripad0618/My-Projects/README.md

 ## Credits
-Ineuron -- his project wouldn't have been possible without the data of ineuron tool.
+Ineuron -- This project wouldn't have been possible without the data of ineuron .
 It saved my enormous amount of time for finding the perfect data.